alexanderywang/tfjs-linear-regression-predictions/README.md

 #### Prepping data:

+ *Differential privacy* is important to maintain. tensorflow has an optimizer to help with this, but maybe just for python?

 **Best practice is to shuffle**

 - shuffle randomizes the order of the examples. dataset gets broken into smaller subsets (batches) and shffling helps each batch have a variety of data.
 We don't want the model to learn in a way dependent on the order of the data or learn structures of subgrohps that don't apply across the entire dataset.